code-423n4/2023-01-rabbithole-findings/data/amber_0x5F-G.md

 https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/QuestFactory.sol#L220

-the totalParticipants is already set at quest creation and there is no entrance to change it, so that it is impossible to overflow for the value of numberMinted.
+the totalParticipants is already set at quest creation and there is no entrance to change it, so it is impossible to overflow for the value of numberMinted.

 Use unchecked will save gas.